Viḍūḍabha: Reign

-At some point during his reign, Viḍūḍabha fully annexed the Kālāma republic which had already a vassal of Kosala.
+At some point during his reign, Viḍūḍabha fully annexed the Kālāma republic which was already a vassal of Kosala.
 That the Kālāmas did not request a share of the Buddha's relics after his death was possibly because they had lost their independence by then.

-Shortly after the Buddha's death, the Viḍūḍabha invaded the Sakya and Koliya republics, seeking to conquer their territories because they had once been part of Kosala.
+Shortly after the Buddha's death, Viḍūḍabha invaded the Sakya and Koliya republics, seeking to conquer their territories because they had once been part of Kosala.
 Viḍūḍabha finally triumphed over the Sakyas and Koliyas and annexed their state after a long war with massive loss of lives on both sides.
-Details of this war were exaggerated by later Buddhist accounts, which claimed that Viḍūḍabha's invasion was in retaliation for having given in marriage to his father the slave girl who became Viḍūḍabha's mother, and that he exterminated the Sakyas.
+Details of this war were exaggerated by later Buddhist accounts, which claimed that Viḍūḍabha's invasion was in retaliation for a slave girl given in marriage to his father who became Viḍūḍabha's mother, and that he exterminated the Sakyas.
 In actuality, Viḍūḍabha's invasion of Sakya might instead have had similar motivations to the Māgadhī king Ajātasattu's conquest of the Vajjika League because he was the son of a Vajjika princess and was therefore interested in the territory of his mother's homeland.
 The result of the Kauśalya invasion was that the Sakyas and Koliyas merely lost political importance after being annexed into Viḍūḍabha's kingdom.
 The Sakyas nevertheless soon disappeared as an ethnic group after their annexation, having become absorbed into the population of Kosala, with only a few displaced families maintaining the Sakya identity afterwards.
 The Koliyas likewise disappeared as a polity and as a tribe soon after their annexation.

 The massive life losses incurred by Kosala during its conquest of Sakya weakened it significantly enough that it eventually was soon annexed by its eastern neighbour, the kingdom of Magadha, and Viḍūḍabha was defeated and killed by the Māgadhī king Ajātasattu.